williameaton/TRModes/docs/installation.rst

 Once all the files and dependencies are downloaded, you can start running the program from your command line.
-In the absence of a GUI (under development) the syntax for command line arguments are quite specific and details can be found on the "Running TRModes" page.
+In the absence of a GUI (under development) the syntax for command line arguments are quite specific and details can be found on the "Running the command line" page.